SurajChoudhary/Internet-Advertising/README.md

 arrival  from the publisher to the advertisers(bid request).
 Collecting the bids from the advertisers, finding the highest bid and forwarding the selected advertisement to the publisher.

-The project is created using following design patterns in Java:
+The project makes use of following design patterns in Java:
 Singleton pattern,
 Factory Pattern